Goals

 with its corresponding Kubernetes resources (Namespace, Deployment, and Service).

-and support for many TLDs (the TLD or Top Level Domain is the part after the dot, as in .com
+a simple interface, and support for plenty of TLDs, (the part after the dot, as in .com

 , .net